Consiglio Nazionale delle Ricerche

 The Institute for Computational Linguistics “A. Zampolli” (ILC) is a centre of reference in the field of Computational Linguistics at both national and international levels.
 Its lines of research include, amongst other: activities aimed at the definition of language resources, standards and distributed research infrastructures; definition of advanced methods and techniques for the research and “intelligent” management of information within natural language document bases available on the Web or on local Intranets; creation of computational models of language learning in ecological contexts of communicative interaction; innovative research in the field of Digital Humanities.

 In 1975 Giovanni Spadolini founded the Ministry of Cultural Heritage and Environment for the purpose of entrusting the management of cultural heritage and the environment to it.
-In 1998 the new Ministry of Cultural Heritage and Activities was inaugurated, also responsible for the promotion of all forms of cultural entertainment.
+In 1998 the new Ministry of Culture was inaugurated, also responsible for the promotion of all forms of cultural entertainment.
 In 2013 its competence was extended to tourism.
 In December 2019, the Ministry’s organisational regulations entered into force.
 In particular, an element of innovation was represented by the Directorate-General for the Protection of Cultural Heritage, the Directorate-General for Creativity, and the Institute for the Digitalisation of Cultural Heritage.

 Biblioteca Nazionale ‘Vittorio Emanuele III’, Napoli